WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/c.md

 ## cache, cached, caching
 ## calendar
 ## call back, callback

+Use two words as a verb.
+One word as an adjective or noun.

 ## call out, callout

+Use two words as a verb.
+Use one word as an adjective or noun.

 ## can

 Use *can* to convey permission, to refer to an optional action, or to refer to a possible outcome.